- Released: 2020

 I have to say I’ve always liked Dylan much more as a lyricist than as a music.
 Probably sacrilegious to say it, but I find the music on this record a little boring and samey.
 I actually found it more rewarding to sit and read the lyrics than to listen to the album.

 Maybe it’s lost on me as the album seems to have solid nines or tens in reviews across the board.
 I suppose before I accuse it of being one-paced, I have to acknowledge that Dylan is 79 years old and and can hardly be expected to spit out quickfire lyrics like on ‘Subterranean Homesick Blues’ or hold a note like on ‘The Times They Are a-Changin”.
-And while the music sounds like stuff I’ve heard many times before, I guess Dylan did kind of invent that music.
+And while the music sounds like stuff I’ve heard many times before, I guess Dylan did kind of invent it.